mercuryoio/BAAS-API/Buy/README.md

-# Buying crypto on Partner side
+# Buying crypto with card on Partner side

-**You can use Mercuryo API only with your partner token.
-Ask your Mercuryo manager to get it.**

 [1.
 Steps to buy crypto](#steps)